Skip to main content

 W 122nd Street & Riverside Drive, Manhattan, New York City, NY, 10027

-Located in Upper Manhattan, the General Grant National Memorial is the final resting place of Civil War hero and former president General Ulysses S. Grant and his wife, Julia.
-Also known as Grant’s Tomb, this imposing, domed marble and granite structure is the largest mausoleum in the country.
+Situated in Upper Manhattan's Riverside Park, just overlooking the Hudson River, the General Grant National Memorial is the final resting place of Civil War hero and former president General Ulysses S. Grant and his wife, Julia.
+Also known as Grant's Tomb, this imposing, domed marble and granite structure is the largest mausoleum in the country, and a must-see for visiting history buffs.

 The Basics